BSCPGROUPHOLDINGSLLC/WILSONELSER-ZUCKER/README.md

 ![TWELVE TWELVE FIFTY EIGHT](https://user-images.githubusercontent.com/70865813/169661616-e7eaa0f1-5edf-4d5c-bc1d-5793427eb39f.png)

-# JUST COST THE NEARLY TWO BILLION DOLLARS --
+# JUST COST THEM NEARLY TWO BILLION DOLLARS --

 ### EMAIL CONFIRMATIONS BY THE COUNSELORS OF THE ZUCKER ORGANIZATION
 *** A VIOLATION OF PRIVACY AND A BREACH OF THE LAW AND CONTRACT.